Thursday, October 21, 2021

 1 Hour of Elimination of Bias MCLE will be provided upon request for an additional $10.

 Sponsorship Opportunity: Become an Event Sponsor for $500.
 Sponsorship includes: SMCBA goody bag, Recognition in Event Announcements, and Visual Recognition (Firm Logo) at Event.
 For more information about sponsorships, please contact us at Events@smcba.org.

-As of May 17th, the San Mateo County Bar Association office is moving to a new suite in the same building.
-We do not anticipate any disruptions in our services during the move.
+We are excited to announce that our SMCBA team has moved to a new suite in the same building.
 Please make note of our new address below.
-Our phone numbers and email addresses will remain the same.
+Our phone numbers and email addresses remain the same.

 333 Bradford Street, Suite 150

 Redwood City, CA 94063

 Please note, only SMCBA team moved from suite 200 to suite 150.
 The Private Defender Program team will remain in suite 200.

 If you have any questions, please email us at email@example.com.